 - Pour half the batter into lined pan.

 - Peel and core and slice two of the apples and arrange over the batter.
 Sprinkle with 1 teaspoon sugar and cinnamon.
 Cover apples with remaining batter.

 - Peel, core and slice the last apple.

 - Arrange the slices over the batter in a decorative pattern.

-- Sprinkle top of apples with sugar.
+- Sprinkle top of apples with last teaspoon of sugar.